neil-ca/zero2prod/README.md

 ## todo
     [*] write a module to send an email
-    [] adapt the logic of our existing POST /subscriptions request handler to match the new requirments
+    [*] adapt the logic of our existing POST /subscriptions request handler to match the new requirments
-    [] write a GET /subscriptions/confirm request handler from scratch
+    [*] write a GET /subscriptions/confirm request handler from scratch [] As the blog author, I want to send an email to all my confirmed subscribers [] retrieve the newsletter issue details from the body of the incoming API call [] fetch the list of all confirmed subscribers from the database [] iteretate through the whole list:
+        - Get the subscriber email
+        - Send an email via Postmark

 ## sketch of how the two handlers should work:
     POST /subscriptions will: